 Ed Hunzeker’s tenure at Manatee County has been an unprecedented period of change for local government.
 During the peak years of Florida’s real estate boom, the County Commission and Hunzeker had the foresight to save heightened property tax revenues, rather than spend them on expanded government.
 Their frugal policy has helped Manatee County Government maintain public safety while avoiding massive service reductions to the public during the current economic slump.

 Under the Board’s direction, Hunzeker has instituted a new era of scaled-down government focused on economic development efficiently delivering services to the community.
 On Hunzeker’s watch Manatee County Planning and Building and Public Works departments have all adopted a more customer-friendly way of doing business, meaning better response time and less expense to the public.

-He serves on the Board of Directors of the Greater Manatee Chamber of Commerce and on the Advisory Board and Executive Committee of the Manatee Economic Development Council.
+He serves on the Board of Directors of the Manatee Chamber of Commerce and on the Board of Directors of the Bradenton Area Economic Development Corporation.
 Hunzeker serves on the United Way of Manatee County Board of Directors and is a member of the Manatee County CEO Roundtable.
 Hunzeker is also a member of the Anna Maria Island Chamber of Commerce and the Lakewood Ranch Business Alliance.

 Ed Hunzeker's Bio

 Ed Hunzeker received both his Bachelor of Accounting and Master of Business Administration degrees from St. Louis University.
 In the 1970s Hunzeker served as Health Department Administrator at a St. Louis hospital.
 In the 1980s he was chief financial officer of a regional transportation authority in St. Louis and served as county auditor for St. Louis County.